Zequez/logseq-vault/pages/How to use Logseq and Hugo as writing and publishing tools for creating non-linear websites.md

 	- Is very fast
 	- Has a theming system
 	- It's targeted towards technical people, so you need tech skills to be able to use it
-- Logseq is a popular [[FLOSS]] non-linear writing Software that allows you to:
+- Logseq is a popular [[FLOSS]] non-linear writing Software
 	- Create pages outside a hierarchical structure
 	- Links pages with each other effortlessly as you write
-	- Pages can be exported to be used on as Hugo pages
+	- Export pages to be used on as Hugo pages
 -
 -